Unsupported Browser

 Warren Chow, MD, MS

-Dr. Chow was the James C. Thompson Geriatrics Surgical Fellow at the ACS.
+Dr. Warren Chow was the James C. Thompson Geriatrics Surgical Fellow at the ACS.
 He started his tenure in the Clinical Scholars in Residence program in July 2010.
 For his research, he evaluated the performance of ACS NSQIP hospitals in surgical care for geriatric patients using risk-adjusted outcomes.
-He developed quality improvement strategies for geriatric surgery, including best practice guidelines.
+He developed quality improvement strategies for geriatric surgery, including the best practice guidelines.
 Dr. Chow also explored advanced statistical methods for modeling outcomes in ACS NSQIP.

 Dr. Chow received his undergraduate degree in mechanical engineering at the Massachusetts Institute of Technology, Cambridge, MA.
 He completed his graduate engineering studies at the University of California, Berkeley.
 His career interests are in vascular surgery.